What are Oxalates in Plants? Health Considerations

 Bioavailability of food oxalate, will also be affected by salt forms of oxalate, food processing and cooking methods, meal composition, and the presence of Oxalabacter formigenes and other bacteria and fungi in the gut.
 (2,3)

 Oxalobacter formigenes degrades the plant compound oxalate.
-Without these bacteria we get a buildup of oxalates and this can cause an increase in kidney stones and other oxalate toxic issues as discussed above.
+Without these bacteria we get a buildup of oxalates, and this can cause an increase in kidney stones and other oxalate toxic issues as discussed above.
 This very important bacteria of our microbiome are destroyed by quinolone antibiotics, these are used in animal and human health as well as animal husbandry specifically poultry (chickens we eat) production.
 An example is ciprofloxacin, one of the most widely used antibiotics worldwide.
 Could this be one of the reasons that oxalates in our plant food are now causing health issues?

 Other parts of our microbiome that are important in breaking down oxalates in the gut include bifidobacteria, which is highly sensitive to glyphosate and other broad-spectrum antibiotics.
 Fortunately, we have two species of bifidobacteria in the Changing Habits new probiotic formula.